 But how do they get hands-on practice in an online setting?

 At Escoffier, online students start their lessons with assigned reading and demonstration videos.
-Next, they’ll attend a live instruction session with their classmates, led by one of our Chef Instructors.
+Next, they attend a live instruction session with their classmates, led by one of our Chef Instructors.

 Then, it’s time for practice.
-Students will receive an assignment, which they will document in photos and a written summary for the Chef Instructor to assess.
+Students receive an assignment, which they document via photos and a written summary for the Chef Instructor to assess.
 Finally, students get video feedback from their instructors to improve their technique and results.

 With this method, students are free to work at their own pace as long as they meet deadlines and class times.
 Many students actually work in the restaurant industry while attending culinary school.
 A student that works full time, for example, may find that their best cooking hours are later in the evening.
 With an online program, you’re free to make culinary school fit your schedule.